Knee Pain Treatment in Indian Trail, NC: Beyond Rest and Ice

 Preventing Future Knee Problems

-Once we’ve resolved your current knee pain, maintenance care and proper movement habits keep it from returning.
+Once we’ve resolved your current knee pain, proper movement habits and maintenance care keep it from returning.

 Regular strength training for the hips and core provides ongoing support for the knee.
 Proper footwear and orthotics when needed maintain good biomechanics from the ground up.